-The Quayside Group real asset portfolio currently comprises commercial buildings in Mount Maunganui, Tauranga, Rotorua and Hamilton, a forestry/agriculture block at Paengaroa and horticulture investments locally and in the Nelson/Tasman region.
-An annual board assessment in June 2022 has determined that each of the currently held real assets continue to remain strong long-term assets for future growth and return or provide appropriate regional benefit.
+The Quayside Group real asset portfolio currently comprises commercial buildings in Mount Maunganui, Tauranga, Rotorua and Hamilton, industrial land at Rangiuru and horticulture investments locally and in the Nelson/Tasman region.
+As at year end the Pricing and Valuation Committee has determined that each of the currently held real assets continue to remain strong long-term assets for future growth and return.